Education of the British royal family: Georgian, Victorian, and Edwardian eras

-In the 18th century, George III had his two eldest sons— the future George IV and Frederick—educated in emulation of French royal custom.
+In the 18th century, George III had his two eldest sons - the future George IV and Frederick - educated in emulation of French royal custom.
 A governor and sub-governor were appointed for the child's discipline and morals, and the preceptor and sub-preceptor for lessons concerning academic subjects.

 The role and public perceptions of the monarchy have changed over time, raising "interesting questions about the ideal upbringing and preparation of future constitutional monarchs, including their formal education".
 Walter Bagehot, in his book The British Constitution, concluded that a prince's education "can be but a poor education and that a royal family will generally have less ability than other families".

 Edward VII was described as having a "lack of power to grasp almost anything put before him" by one of his tutors.

 Historians have "assessed how well royal education has prepared monarchs for their political and ceremonial role" in British society.
-Peter Gordon and Dennis Lawton rated the education of Queen Victoria as good, "yet in contrast no subsequent monarch (or current heir) has been anywhere near adequately educated".
+Peter Gordon and Dennis Lawton, writing in 1999, rated the education of Queen Victoria as good, "yet in contrast no subsequent monarch (or current heir) has been anywhere near adequately educated".
 Ross McKibbin argues that the educations of George V, Edward VIII, and George VI were "aimless" and "narrow," leaving them with the equivalent to the educations of "landed gentry with military connections".

 Although phrenology was largely discredited by the mid-19th century, Queen Victoria and Prince Albert had their children evaluated by a phrenologist.
 He described her eldest son Edward VII as having a skull that was "feeble and abnormal".
 Throughout her life, Victoria believed Edward to have a "small, empty brain".